MehdiK/www.mehdi-khalili.com/src/documents/greatest-hits.html.md

 ---
 This is a curated list of the greatest hits of my blog, open source contribution and presentations based on Google Analytics stats and download counts.

 If you are a new visitor/follower hopefully this helps you discover the good stuff easier.
+You may read more about me, as a person, [here](/about).

 ##The Most Popular Posts
 Here is the categorized list of my most popular post.